-An examination of the history and foundations of school psychology; legal, ethical and professional issues and trends in school psychology; roles and functions of the school psychologist.
-Students are also required to register for EDPC618 PO2 which is the practicum portion of this class and entails 25 hours in a regular or special education classroom.
+An examination of: the history and foundations of school psychology and special education; legal, ethical and professional issues and trends; roles and functions of the special education teams; develop a knowledge of due process requirements, IDEA, Section 504 of the Rehabilitation Act and their implications in the delivery of educational services to students with special needs.
+Students are also required to register for EDPC/SPED618 PO2 which is the practicum portion of this class and entails 25 hours in a regular or special education classroom.
+Student must take either 3 credits of EDPC618 or 2 credits of EDPC618 and 1 credit of EDPC608 (Topics in Legal and Ethical Issues in Schools) in consultation with advisor.